 Many people believe that fruit needs full sun, but there are plenty of fruits that will thrive in even a partially shaded spot.

 Here are five that will happily crop with only minimal sun.
-But if you’re lucky enough to have a sun-baked plot, take a look a Monty’s favourite fruit plants for sun.

 This gooseberry variety produces a heavy crop of tasty berries, and it’s resistant to mildew.
 It’s in the genus Ribes, which also includes blackcurrants and whitecurrants – here are some of the currants and gooseberries to grow.